Sensorimotor polyneuropathy is a condition that causes a decreased ability to move or feel (sensation) because of nerve damage.

 The amount of disability varies.
 Some people have no disability.
 Others have partial or complete loss of movement, function, or feeling.
 Nerve pain may be uncomfortable and may last for a long time.

-Occasionally, sensorimotor polyneuropathy causes severe, life-threatening symptoms.
+In some cases, sensorimotor polyneuropathy causes severe, life-threatening symptoms.

 - Injury to feet (caused by bad shoes or hot water when stepping into the bathtub)